DFHack/dfhack/docs/guides/quickfort-user-guide.rst

     Use dig priorities to control ramp creation.

-We can `ensure <https://docs.google.com/spreadsheets/d/1IBy6_pGEe6WSBCLukDz_5I-4vi_mpHuJJyOp2j6SJlY/edit#gid=962076234>`__ the bottom level is carved out before the layer above is channelled by assigning the channel designations lower priorities (the ``h5``\s in the third layer -- scroll down).
+We can `ensure <https://docs.google.com/spreadsheets/d/1IBy6_pGEe6WSBCLukDz_5I-4vi_mpHuJJyOp2j6SJlY/edit#gid=962076234>`__ the bottom level is carved out before the layer above is channeled by assigning the channel designations lower priorities (the ``h5``\s in the third layer -- scroll down).